 Summer has arrived!!!

 Now is the time to start making plans for your pets vacation.
-We have some openings for July 4th but don't leave it too late!
+July 4th is but a memory.
+But we are taking Labor Day reservations — don't leave it too late!
 Avoid any disappointments in reservation overbooking and make an appointment TODAY